-This isn’t surprising, of course, since managing a relationship when you aren’t local to each other takes a lot more work than regular, close relationships.
+This isn’t surprising, of course, since managing an online dating relationship when you aren’t local to each other takes a lot more work than regular, close relationships.

 But this work seems to have a positive side effect: the couples who put in that work tend to have stronger, healthier relationships.

 The fact is, because long distance relationships are harder, couples who choose to work through the obvious problems often come out better for it.

 Maybe it’s because their relationship is tested, or maybe it’s because online dating and living long distance forces them to focus on developing strong fundamentals to their relationship…whatever the reasons, there is a LOT of hope for LDRs.